b3yc0d3/rule34Py/README.md

 ### Committing your Changes
+- Before committing your changes, run the project **linter** by calling `make lint`.
 - Branch name should be prefixed with
     - `fix-` when fixing an bug/error
     - `feat-` when a feature got added
     - `chore-` everything else that doesn't fall in the above categories
-- The title must be descriptive, what your pull request changes/does.
+- The title must describe what your pull request changes/does.
-- Write a breve description of what the pull request does/solves in the commit.
+- Write a brief description of what the pull request does/solves in the commit.
 - If your pull request fixes an issue, please mention that issue in the commit title.

 Example structure of a commit message